Bytewerk/gta2-hackers-remix/src/native/README.md

 ------|-------
-net | network code (server talks to 'meta', (up to 6) clients talk to 'injected') pads | controller code (Xbox360 controllers and compatible supported) meh | menu event handler (handles SDL events while the menu is open, such as: controller (dis)connected, controller key pressed, ...) ieh | injected GTA2 instance event handler cmap | controller mapping parser
+net | network code (server talks to 'meta', (up to 6) clients talk to 'injected') pads | controller code (Xbox360 controllers and compatible supported) ingame | glues the controllers to the game inmenu | glues the controllers to the menu, also sends events such as controller connected/disconnected cmap | controller mapping parser